It's not boring! Find out the top 13 things to do in Podgorica.

 Photo: Alex Alishevskikh

-The Cathedral of the Resurrection of Christ is a Serb Orthodox cathedral in downtown Podgorica.
+The Cathedral of the Resurrection of Christ is a Serbian Orthodox cathedral in downtown Podgorica.
 It’s relatively new, it was started in 1993 and took 10 years to finish.

 When visiting an orthodox church you should dress modestly, with knees and shoulders covered.
 Orthodox followers often make the sign of the cross when they enter and exit the church, but you don’t have to do this.
 If you do, be sure to cross yourself top to bottom, then right to left.